 - The organisation adopts appropriate measures to make sure that personal data is secure, and protected against unauthorised or unlawful processing, and accidental loss, destruction or damage.

-Teleware PLC will inform employees, clients and partners the reasons for processing their personal data, how it uses such data and the legal basis for processing.
+Teleware Limited will inform employees, clients and partners the reasons for processing their personal data, how it uses such data and the legal basis for processing.
 It will not process personal data of individuals for other reasons.

-Where Teleware PLC relies on its legitimate interests as the basis for processing data, it will carry out an assessment to ensure that those interests are not overridden by the rights and freedoms of individuals.
+Where Teleware Limited relies on its legitimate interests as the basis for processing data, it will carry out an assessment to ensure that those interests are not overridden by the rights and freedoms of individuals.

 The organisation will update personal data promptly if an individual advises that his/her information has changed or is inaccurate.